 Now, I’m not writing all of this to make you feel worse or more hopeless.
 I mainly wanted to tell you that God and Jesus are always with you.
 No matter how horrible you feel or how much you want to die, someone else has been there!

-In the rest of John 16:33 Jesus declares, “I have told you this so that you might have peace in me … take courage, I have conquered the world.”
+Jesus declares in John 16:33 , “I have told you this so that you might have peace in me … take courage, I have conquered the world.”
 As a Christian, you are part of Christ’s body and “If [one] part suffers, all the parts suffer with it; if one part is honored, all the parts share its joy”.

 Job 2:7.
 See notes below for more.